pe1mew/ThingsIX/Bobcat/ThingsIXonBobcatCrankk.md

  3. Create a file named `thingsixupdater.sh` and fill it with the following script:
 # Installation and update script
 ```
-# Script for auto updating the ThinsIX forwarder to the latest release.
+# Script for auto-updating the ThinsIX forwarder to the latest release.
 #
 # This script was inspired by the scripts of Wheaties466:
 # https://github.com/Wheaties466/helium_miner_scripts/blob/master/miner_latest.sh